menu icon

 5 from 1 vote

-This Elote dip is a deconstructed version of the classic Mexican Street Corn.
+This elote corn dip is a deconstructed version of the classic mexican street corn.
 Made with sweet, grilled corn, cream cheese, sour cream and mayo and seasoned with plenty of herbs, spices and lime.
 It is gluten free and IMHO, truly the best appetizer of summer!

 Print Recipe Pin Recipe